 Minneapolis, MN 55415

-Public Hours and Access The building is open to the public 7:00 a.m. - 5:30 p.m., Monday through Friday (except federal holidays).
-All visitors must pass through electronic security on the first floor.
-Beyond the lobby security entrance, six passenger elevators service floors one through 15, while two additional passenger elevators in the southwest corner of the lobby serve the parking garage, lobby, and skyway levels.
-Elevators on the east side of the parking garage are operated by the City of Minneapolis and provide access to public parking on levels P3 and P4 and street access from the second floor skyway balcony on the east side of the building.
+Visitors must pass through electronic security on the first floor.
+Beyond the lobby security entrance, six passenger elevators serve floors one through 15, while two additional passenger elevators (southwest corner) serve the parking garage, lobby, and Skyway levels.
+City elevators on the east side of the parking garage provide private parking access on levels P3 and P4 and street access from the second floor Skyway balcony.

-Key Tenants Besides GSA, the building houses the Eighth Circuit Court of Appeals, EPA, Federal Bureau of Prisons, U.S. Attorneys, U.S. Bankruptcy Court, U.S. District Court of Minnesota (including Probation, Public Defender, and Pretrial Services), U.S. Marshals Service, U.S. Secret Service, and U.S. Trustee Program.
-The latest customer satisfaction survey (2010) resulted in an 87% "more than satisfied" rating (four or five on a five-point scale.)
+The building houses the Eighth Circuit Court of Appeals, EPA, Federal Bureau of Prisons, and U.S. Attorneys, Bankruptcy Court, District Court of Minnesota (Probation, Public Defender, Pretrial Services), Marshals Service, Secret Service, and Trustee Program.
+In the latest (2015) Tenant Satisfaction Survey, 88% rated the building and GSA services four or five on a five-point scale.

-Transportation Approximately 300 municipal parking spaces on levels P3 and P4 are open to the public at daily parking rates (entrance on Third Avenue South).
-Limited metered street parking is also available near the building.
-Both public transportation systems, SouthWest Transit and Metro Transit, have stops within walking distance of the building, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.
+Limited metered street parking and two public parking garages are available near the building.
+SouthWest Transit and Metro Transit [non-government websites] have stops within walking distance, along with light-rail service to 17 stations between downtown Minneapolis and the Mall of America.

 The shortcut for this page is www.gsa.gov/minneapolisct.